openstack-archive/tripleo-docs/doc/source/introduction/components.rst

 python-tripleoclient
 ^^^^^^^^^^^^^^^^^^^^
 The python-tripleoclient is a CLI tool embedded into python-openstackclient.
-It provides functions related to instack installation and initial configuration like node discovery, overcloud image building and uploading, etc.
+It provides functions related to instack installation and initial configuration like node introspection, overcloud image building and uploading, etc.

 **How to contribute**